Jack Dempsey Fish – Care, Habitat & Everything You Need To Know

 The Jack Dempsey cichlids have stern facial expressions and a very strong facial bone structure.
 They are found in varying lengths but can be as long as 23 to 25 cm.
 The males have pointed anal fins too.
 They have bright sparkling dots on their fins, scales and other body parts.
 The Jack Dempsey cichlids have more than 8 stripes on their body.

 The Jack Dempsey cichlids darken during their breeding season and turn into a dark grey or almost black.
-While rare, some breeds of the Jack Dempsey cichlids are also found in golden, electric blue, and even in rose gold color.
+While rare, some breeds of the Jack Dempsey cichlids are also found in golden, electric blue, and even in rose gold colour.

 The Jack Dempsey cichlid fish is spread across a wide range of areas, roughly from the North to Central America.
 It is native to Mexico and the Republic of Honduras.
 The species is also found in Australia, Thailand, and the United States of America, but its population in these locations is not as high as that in Mexico or Honduras.